 The work of evangelisation, the announcing of the Good News, can only be done in the power of the Spirit.
-Prayer and dependence on the Holy Spirit will be at the heart of any future renewal.
-As we celebrate the joy of the Resurrection with the risen Christ and prepare to move towards the season of Pentecost, let us all join in the opening prayer of Pope John XXIII at the Second Vatican Council
+Prayer and dependence on the Holv Spirit will be at the heart of any f the Resurrect move toward the opening p Vatican Cour

-"Lord, renew your wonders in this our day as a by a new Pentecost!"
+" Lord, renew -Pentecost!"

-DIOCESAN REPORT MAY 2012
+DIOCESAN REPORT

 Cardinal Sean Brady

 Archbishop of Armagh

-May 2012
+April 2012